LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 Payload Metadata Offset is a 64-bit integer.

-Other Metadata covers RBAC and other Metadata features:
+Other Metadata contains all RBAC metadata, and some non-RBAC Metadata:

-    * Next and Last pointers, in the case where the Lumion Version Count is non-zero.
-The pointers are Lumion UUIDs.
+    * Left and Right pointers, in the case where the Lumion Version Count is non-zero.
+The pointers are Lumion UUIDs, meaning that lists and other structures can be implemented with Lumions.
     * List of valid Lumion Access Keys
     * XXXXXX